jimhigson/oboe.js/README.md

 Early in 2013 I was working on replacing some legacy Flash financial charts with a similar html5/d3 based web application.
-The old charts made ***huuuuge*** requests to the server side to get their initial data.
-It was a trade-of.
-It took a long time to load but once it was going the client was so primed with data that it would rarely needed to request again.
+The old charts made requests to the server side to get a very large set of initial data.
+It took a long time to load but once it got going the client-side model was so completely primed that it wouldn't need to request again until the user scrolled waaaay into the past.

-This is the web so *naturally* I want my html5 app to be *light and nimble* and *load in the merest blink of an eye*.
+People hate waiting on the web so *naturally* I want my html5 app to be *light and nimble* and *load in the merest blink of an eye*.
-So instead of commiting myself to waiting for one huge request I set about making lots of smaller ones.
+So instead of starting with one huge request I set about making lots of smaller ones that are requested just-in-time in response to the user scrolling.
-An improvement, no doubt, but not without its downsides.
+This brought a big improvement in load times but brought with it some new challenges.

 Firstly, with so many small requests there is an increased http overhead.
-More importantly, not having a lot of data early on means the user is more likely to need more quite soon.
-Over the mobile internet, *'quite soon'* might mean *'when you no longer have a good connection'*
+Worse, not having a model full of data early means the user is likely to need more quite soon.
+Over the mobile internet, *'quite soon'* might mean *'when you no longer have a good connection'*.

 I made Oboe to break out of this big-small compromise.
-We requested relatively large data but started rendering as soon as the first datum arrived over the network.
-We had a screenfull showing when the request was only about 10% complete.
-10% into the download and the app is already fully interactive while the other 90% steams silently into our javascript model.
+We requested relatively large data but started rendering as soon as the first datum arrived.
+We have enough for a screenfull when the request is about 10% complete.
+10% into the download and the app is already fully interactive while the other 90% steams silently in the background.

-Sure, I could have implemented this using some kind of streaming framework (socket.io perhaps?) but then we'd have to rewrite the server-side and the legacy charts have no idea how to connect to the new server.
-It is nice to just have one service for everything.
-Streaming servers are also more complex to write than standard request-response ones and anyway, we didn't really need fully featured streaming for historic data - it never changes.
+Sure, I could have implemented this using some kind of streaming framework ([socket.io](http://socket.io/), perhaps?) but then we'd have to rewrite the server-side and the legacy charts have no idea how to connect to the new server.
+It is nice to just have one, simple service for everything.

 # Status